benwzj/benwzj.github.io/_posts/2021-06-11-promise-js.md

 > ##### My Definition
 >
-> A promise represents the completion of an asynchronous function.
-It is an object that might return a value in the future.
+> A promise si an OBJECT which represents the completion of an asynchronous function.
 It accomplishes the same basic goal as a callback function, but with many additional features and a more readable syntax.
 {: .block-warning}

-The main points of understanding promise are
+The main points of understanding promise are understanding the `then()` function logic.
-- The then() function logic and

-Now, let's define some concopts, after that, we will consume these concepts from some examples.
+Now, let's define some concepts, after that, we will consume these concepts from some examples.

 ## Understand then()

 The `Promise.prototype.then()` is the **core** function of promise.

-`then()` itself returns a promise, which will be completed with the result of the handler function that was passed to it.
+The `then()` itself **always** returns a promise, which will be completed with the result of the handler function that was passed to it.

+### Then() Argument

-It takes up to two arguments: callback functions for the success and failure cases of the Promise.
+It takes up to two handler arguments: callback functions for the success and failure cases of the Promise.
 And each callback function has a input argument!
 Syntax:
 ```javascript
 p.then(value => {